praveenamirisetty/praveenamirisetty/README.md

 ## 🏆 Achievements
 - 2⭐ on Codechef
-- 2⭐ on HackerRank (Java & Problem Solving)
+- 5⭐ in Java and 2⭐ in Python and Problem Solving on HackerRank

 ## 📊 Coding Profiles
 <p align="center">